• Facebook

 • Spicy: Add crushed red pepper flakes to taste.

-• Herb Lovers: Add 1/4 cup fresh chopped herbs such as thyme, green onions, rosemary or parsley.
+• Herb Lovers: Add 1/4 cup fresh herbs such as thyme, green onions, oregano rosemary or parsley.
 Scrape off the large pieces of herbs before you cook your chicken.

 • Asian: Use a blend of olive oil, toasted sesame oil, lime juice, soy sauce, brown sugar, ginger and garlic.

-• Mexican: Use the marinade recipe listed here.
+• Mexican: Use my chicken fajita marinade recipe!

 Once you try this chicken marinade recipe, you’ll find yourself using it constantly!
 I make marinated chicken almost every week and my family happily devours it.
 Even the kids love this one!